-In an effort to create a more efficient and timely process for sharing reports, the state APS program began a pilot project with Judicial District 18 (JD18), which serves Arapahoe, Douglas, Elbert, and Lincoln (and part of Adams) counties, the County Department APS programs in those counties, and the 21 LEAs serving those communities to develop a common data system for Judicial District 18 (JD18) and the 21 LEAs within JD18.
+In an effort to create a more efficient and timely process for sharing reports, the state APS program collaborated with Judicial District 18 (JD18), which serves Arapahoe, Douglas, Elbert, and Lincoln (and part of Adams) counties, the County Department APS programs in those counties, and the 21 LEAs serving those communities to develop a common data system for Judicial District 18 (JD18) and the 21 LEAs within JD18.

-Phase one of this project was completed in December 2017 and consisted of building a JD18 system, called Colorado At-Risk & Elder System (CARES), in which LEAs take reports they receive from mandatory reporters.
+The project was completed in October 2018.
+The project consisted of building a data system for JD18 and its law enforcement agencies called Colorado At-Risk & Elder System (CARES).
+LEAs take reports they receive from mandatory reporters and enter those reports into CARES.
 The DA has access to this system so LEAs no longer need to manually share the reports with the DA.
-Phase one also included building an interface between CAPS and CARES so that as soon as a new report is created by APS in CAPS, it is sent automatically to CARES, eliminating the need to manually share the reports with LEAs.
-This also certified that LEAs are notified within 30 minutes of entering a new report so that they can respond more quickly to reports of mistreatment.
+An interface between CAPS and CARES was created so that as soon as a new report is created by APS in CAPS or by LEAs in CARES, the report is sent automatically, eliminating the need to manually share the reports.
+This also ensures that LEAs and APS are notified within minutes rather than the full 24 hours allowed in statute.
+Now, each agency can respond more quickly to reports of mistreatment.

-Phase two of this project was completed in October 2018 and consisted of building a connection that automatically sent the LEA reports created in CARES to the APS data system, CAPS.
-This phase completed the circle between APS and LEA report sharing, completely eliminating the need for manual sharing of reports in the JD18 jurisdiction.
-This also ensured that APS and LEAs within JD18 receive new reports within minutes rather than the full 24 hours allowed in statute.
 This project could be expanded to other Judicial Districts across Colorado that have an interest in automating report sharing and utilizing a data system that provides an efficient method for tracking reports, investigations, and investigation outcomes.

-According to information provided to the State APS office by the 18th Judicial District Office (M. White, personal communication, July 10, 2019), this project has been very successful in tracking, investigating, and prosecuting crimes associated with the mistreatment of at-risk elders (aged 70 and above) and at-risk adults age 18 and older with intellectual and developmental disabilities.
+According to information provided to the State APS office by the 18th Judicial District Office (C. Nevill, personal communication, July 27, 2020), this project has been very successful in tracking, investigating, and prosecuting crimes associated with the mistreatment of at-risk elders (aged 70 and above) and at-risk adults age 18 and older with intellectual and developmental disabilities.
 CARES has provided a centralized location for taking these reports and tracking investigation outcomes in an efficient and effective data system.
-Between calendar year 2017 (prior to implementation of CARES) and 2018 (the first full year of CARES operation), JD18 saw a 34 percent increase in the number of reports it received for at-risk elders and at-risk adults with IDD.
-More importantly, during this same time period, JD18 saw a 38 percent increase in cases that resulted in criminal charges against the perpetrator.
+Between calendar year 2017 (prior to implementation of CARES) and 2019, JD18 saw a 44 percent increase in the number of reports it received for at-risk elders and at-risk adults with IDD.
+More importantly, during this same time period, JD18 saw a 27 percent increase in cases that resulted in criminal charges against the perpetrator.